No. 18 Alabama wins 9th straight, 81-73 over Mississippi St

 TUSCALOOSA, Ala.
+(AP) — No. 18 Alabama faced down a challenge and kept its winning streak alive, if not the Crimson Tide’s string of blowouts.

-(AP) — Herbert Jones had 17 points and seven assists to help No. 18 Alabama keep its winning streak going with an 81-73 victory over Mississippi State on Saturday night.
+Herbert Jones had 17 points and seven assists to help Alabama win its ninth straight game with an 81-73 victory over Mississippi State on Saturday night.
+This one wasn’t decided until the last minute for a team that had won its past three games by an average of 27 points.

+“It’s actually good to play some close games,” Alabama coach Nate Oats said.
+“We had been hitting shots at a pretty high clip and blowing teams out so it’s good to have to execute some late-game stuff.”

-The Crimson Tide (13-3, 8-0 Southeastern Conference) won its ninth straight overall and has won eight consecutive SEC games for the first time since starting league play 8-0 in the 1986-87 season.
+The Tide (13-3, 8-0 Southeastern Conference) has won eight consecutive SEC games for the first time since starting league play 8-0 in the 1986-87 season.

+This one didn’t come as easily as recent wins over Kentucky, Arkansas and LSU.

 The Bulldogs (9-7, 4-4) cut an 11-point second-half deficit down to three in the final minute, but John Petty Jr. answered with a 3-pointer with 32 seconds left.